bast/til/containers/singularity-installation.md

 # How to install Singularity

-Requires sudo in last step:
+Requires sudo in last step.
+Also requires Go installed and in `$PATH`.

 ```
 #!/usr/bin/env bash